-The purpose of this test is to evaluate the voltage output and response time of the Air Flow Meter (AFM) during engine idle, acceleration, and over-run conditions.
+The purpose of this test is to evaluate a hot film Air Flow Meter’s (AFM) voltage output with a turbo diesel engine during engine idle, acceleration, and over-run conditions.

 This known good waveform has the following characteristics:

 With the engine at idle, the waveform voltage varies between 1.5 and 2.0 V.

 After the accelerator pedal is rapidly and fully depressed, the engine speed increases rapidly and the voltage rises to over 4 V.